json-api/json-api/extensions/jsonpatch/index.md

 MUST combine to target a particular resource, collection, attribute, or relationship.

-If a server supports the Patch extension, it **MUST** allow PATCH requests at any resource or relationship URLs that accept POST, PUT, or DELETE requests.
+If a server supports the Patch extension, it **MUST** allow Patch operations at any resource or relationship URLs that accept POST, PATCH, or DELETE requests.

-PATCH requests **MAY** also be allowed at the root URL of an API.
+Patch operations **MAY** also be allowed at the root URL of an API.
 In this case, every `"path"` within a Patch operation **MUST** include the full resource path relative to the root URL.
 This allows for general "fire hose" updates to any resource or relationship represented by an API.
 As stated